adityaponnada/adityaponnada.github.io/_pages/about.md

   - /about.html
 ---

-:wave: I am an interdisciplinary researcher who works at the intersection of human-computer interaction (HCI), behavior science, and AI/ML.
+I am an interdisciplinary researcher who works at the intersection of HCI, behavior science, and AI/ML.
 Broadly, I am interested in developing personalized models of user behavior in natural settings at scale.

-I work at [MongoDB](https://www.mongodb.com/) as their first Quantitative User Researcher to study and model developer experiences/decision-making at a large scale.
+I work at [MongoDB](https://www.mongodb.com/) as their first Quantitative User Researcher to study and model developer experiences/decision-making.
 I was a Research Scientist at [Spotify](https://research.atspotify.com/), as a member of the Human-in-the-AI (HAI) Lab, building interactive recommender systems and scalable content understanding methods for long-tail content/creators.

 I completed my PhD in Computer and Behavior Sciences from Northeastern University, Boston, MA working with [Prof. Stephen Intille](https://www.khoury.northeastern.edu/home/intille/).
-For my [dissertation](https://dl.acm.org/doi/book/10.5555/AAI28962283), I introduced a novel experience sampling method using smartwatch microinteractions to collect large-scale personalized behavioral data.
+For my [dissertation](https://dl.acm.org/doi/book/10.5555/AAI28962283), I introduced a novel experience sampling method using smartwatches to collect large-scale personalized behavioral data.
 In addition, I built open-source tools to perform multi-level modeling and annotation of longitudinal user behavior data for pattern recognition tasks.

-My research has been published in peer-reviewed venues including PACM IMWUT (UbiComp), CSCW, IUI, WebSci, CHI PLAY, IEEE PerComm, NeurIPS Workshops, Behavior Research Methods, Journal of Medical Internet Research, and Translational Behavior Medicine.
-In addition, my work is featured in media including [VentureBeat](https://venturebeat.com/ai/how-video-games-could-be-used-to-generate-ai-training-data/) and [Northeastern Global News](https://news.northeastern.edu/2019/09/05/northeastern-university-professor-combines-computer-science-with-health-and-measurement-with-self-reporting-to-improve-accuracy-of-fitness-tracking/). **I am always excited about new product-oriented research opportunities.**
+I regularly publish my work in peer-reviewed venues including PACM IMWUT (UbiComp), CSCW, IUI, WebSci, CHI PLAY, NeurIPS Workshops, Behavior Research Methods, Journal of Medical Internet Research, and Translational Behavior Medicine. **I am always excited about new product-oriented research opportunities.**

 Updates
 ------